-Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are using inhaled formoterol, it may affect your baby.
+Breast-feeding: This medication may pass into breast milk.
+If you are breast-feeding and are using inhaled formoterol, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of formoterol have not been established for use by children less than 6 years of age.

 What other drugs could interact with this medication?